CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/40-entity-provider.md

 ```

 ## Location
-Sections below represents the list of processes involved in managing the locations on an entity.
+Sections below represents the list of processes involved in managing the locations on an `Entity`.

-### Create Location
+### Create `Location`

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to create a location.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to create a `Location`.

 ```plantuml
     @startuml